nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 - `ScheduleCommand`: Executes the creation of a `Meeting` and adds it to both the `AddressBook` and the `Person`'s `Meetings`.
 It takes user input as parameters to construct a `Meeting` object linked to a specified `Person`.
 - `ScheduleCommandParser`: Parses user input to create a `ScheduleCommand` object.
 - `LogicManager`: Invokes the `ScheduleCommand` to execute the scheduling operations.
-- `ModelManager`: Implements the `Model` interface and contains the internal list of persons and meetings.
+- `ModelManager`: Implements the `Model` interface and contains the internal list of persons (Udders) and meetings.
 - `Person`: Represents an Udder in FindingbrUdders and all information attached to it.
 - `Index`: Represents the index that refers to the target Udder of the `Meeting` to be created.
 - `Meeting`: Represents a scheduled meeting, containing details such as participants, location, start time, and end time.